Aroniez/hackerrank-kotlin-solutions/README.md

 ### Stay in touch
 - [Follow me on Twitter](https://twitter.com/Aroniez/)

-## Contributing
+### Contributing
-Feel free to contribute in any way you can
+Feel free to contribute in any way you can.
+Be sure to check the challenge you solved in the list above.
+- [ ] unsolved
+- [x] solved

 ## Built With :heart:
 - Kotlin